New York public defenders say unable to reach inmates in federal jails

 “There is no avoiding a simple truth: the right to counsel is a dead letter for a majority of the pretrial detainees at MDC and MCC,” the letter said.
 “Even amid the COVID-19 (coronavirus) pandemic, that is intolerable.”

-The group is asking a judge to order the Metropolitan Detention Center to schedule requested calls within 48 hours and schedule at least three video conferences each weekday.
+The group asked U.S. District Judge Margo Brodie to order the Metropolitan Detention Center to schedule requested calls within 48 hours and schedule at least three videoconferences each weekday.